El-Merendeiro/home-server-proxmox/README.md

 ## 📚 Overview

-This project was built to:
-- Learn real IT skills by doing
+This project started as a personal learning journey into IT infrastructure and home server management.
+Its goal is to provide a clear, practical guide for beginners who want to set up a home server,
+while also welcoming feedback and suggestions from more experienced users.

+Key purposes include:
+- Gaining hands-on experience with technologies like Proxmox, LXC, Docker, and VPNs
-- Manage personal media (Jellyfin, PhotoPrism)
+- Managing personal media with tools such as Jellyfin and PhotoPrism
-- Self-host cloud services (Nextcloud)
+- Self-hosting cloud services like Nextcloud
-- Secure remote access (VPN Gateway LXC)
+- Enabling secure remote access for personal devices using **Tailscale**
+- Providing a dedicated **WireGuard VPN container** to route selected network traffic (e.g., torrenting) through a VPN tunnel
-- Backup and sync files (RAID1, rsync, and external drives)
+- Implementing backup and synchronization strategies using RAID1, rsync, and external drives

 ---